geoffswc/IDLPublicDatasets/README.md

 (video will be posted after presentation)

-#### Demo File
+### Demo File

 The demo file provides audio transcript and annotations for a video file from the Tobacco archives: https://archive.org/details/tobacco_wbr62a00

-The raw JSON output from VideoIntelligence is available in the sample_json directory Parse-VideoIntelligence-JSON-Demo.ipynb provides an example for how to parse and aggregate data from this file.
+The raw JSON output from VideoIntelligence is available in the sample_json directory.

+**Parse-VideoIntelligence-JSON-Demo.ipynb** provides an example for how to parse and aggregate data from this file.

 ### Repository Contents